 There are banks, bars and restaurants at the airport.
-Other facilities include a bureaux de change, left luggage, a hairdresser, business facilities (fax and internet), duty-free shops and a post office.
+Other facilities include a bureaux de change, left luggage, a hairdresser, duty-free shops and a post office.
 Disabled facilities are good; those who need a wheelchair or have other special requirements should contact their airline in advance.

 Long and short-term parking is available.

 Free wifi is available.